SC-ML/santander/README.md

 #Overview
-Thanks to +happier, the data column is now translated to english, I suggest we all use the english version The download link for the english training set is [here](https://dl.dropboxusercontent.com/u/66809970/train_ver2_eng.csv.zip)
+Thanks to +happier, the data column is now translated to english, I suggest we use both versions (english for your own development and feature engineering, spanish/original version for submission and learning from other people's work), The download link for the english training set is [here](https://dl.dropboxusercontent.com/u/66809970/train_ver2_eng.csv.zip)

 The table description is here: